 SNOWMOBILE ACCIDENT INJURY LAWYER

 Authorities attribute a variety of factors to the snowmobile injury and death rate, speed and alcohol high among them.
-Of the 15 people killed in a snowmobile accident last year, seven were alcohol-related.
+Of the 15 people killed in a snowmobile accident last year, seven were alcohol related.
 Reports kept by the Minnesota Department of Natural Resources (DNR) show that nearly two-thirds of the 61 snowmobile fatalities in the past five years involved alcohol and could easily have been prevented.
-However, despite the recent surge, snowmobile deaths have fallen substantially since the 1990s, when fatalities regularly topped 20 a year and peaked at 32.
+However, despite the recent surge, snowmobile deaths have actually fallen substantially since the 1990s, when fatalities regularly topped 20 a year and peaked at 32.

-Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience successfully representing hundreds of people injured in an accident, including snowmobile accident injuries in MN.
-Pam was a former partner at Meshbesher & Spence, and offers small firm personal attention to her clients.
+Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience.
+We have successfully represented hundreds of people injured in an accident, including snowmobile accident injuries in MN.
+Pam was a former partner at Meshbesher & Spence and offers small firm personal attention to her clients.
 If you have been injured in a snowmobile crash, or a family member has been killed in a snowmobile accident, a best MN lawyer can meet you to discuss your case at our offices in Edina, Woodbury, and Minneapolis.

 Our snowmobile accident lawyers also meet people at their homes to discuss a snowmobile accident injury in St. Paul, Brainerd MN, Rogers, Elk River MN, and St. Cloud MN.
 Also, Maple Grove, Brooklyn Park, Chanhassen, Chaska, and other cities throughout Minnesota.
 We will always provide you with a free initial consultation.
 Further, we will never charge anything unless you are compensated for your injury.